MusicDin/kubitect/docs/user-guide/getting-started.md

 Required properties are:

-+ `user` is the name of the user that will be created on all virtual machines and will also be used for SSH.
++ `user` - the name of the user that will be created on all virtual machines and will also be used for SSH.
-+ `image.distro` defines the type of the used operating system (ubuntu, debian, ...).
-+ `image.source` defines the location of the OS image.
-It can be either a local file system path or an URL.

-Besides the required properties, there are two potentially useful properties:
+Besides the required properties, there are some potentially useful properties:

++ `os.distro` - defines the operating system for the nodes (currently ubuntu and debian are supported).
+By default ubuntu is used.
-+ `ssh.addToKnownHosts` - if set to true, all virtual machines will be added to SSH known hosts.
++ `ssh.addToKnownHosts` - if true, all virtual machines will be added to SSH known hosts.
 If you later destroy the cluster, these virtual machines will also be removed from the known hosts.
-+ `updateOnBoot` - if set to true, all virtual machines are updated at the first boot.
++ `updateOnBoot` - if true, all virtual machines are updated at the first boot.

 Our `noteTemplate` subsection now looks like this:
 ```yaml